playcanvas/engine/README.md

 ## Contributing

-What to help us make the best damn 3D engine on the web?
+Want to help us make the best damn 3D engine on the web?
 Great!
+Simply start a conversation in Issues to get help and guidance on your ideas.
+We are always happy to get PR's, keep them simple and focused (PR per feature).
+Also check out [Contribution document](https://github.com/playcanvas/engine/blob/master/CONTRIB.md).

 ### Github Issues